Excito-LLC/squarespace-plugins/plugins/blog-page-headings-fix-plugin/README.md

 - 🌐 Check out our [website](YOUR_WEBSITE_LINK).
 - 📬 Email us at [info@excito.com](mailto:info@excito.com).

-Thank you for choosing Excito's Affiliate Link Plugin for Squarespace.
+Thank you for choosing Excito's Plugin for Squarespace.
 Feel free to reach out for any queries, feedback, or just to say hello! 📸❤️ Keep shining and creating! 💡